If a dog is eating poop and throwing up, the potential causes vary. Let’s talk about the causes, solutions and risks of it.

-Seeing your dog eating poop and throwing up for the first time can be quite off-putting.
-Sometimes it’s perfectly normal behavior:
+Seeing your dog eating poop and throwing up for the first time can be pretty off-putting.

 - Your dog could be bored.

 - Puppies are curious about everything, including their poop.

 However, in some cases, your puppy could be wrong.

 - Your dog could be lacking some essential nutrients in its diet.

 - It may have a neurological condition that’s making it act differently.

 Finally, by eating other animals’ poop, your puppy is at risk of ingesting bacteria and the eggs of intestinal parasites.